AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/faq.md

 Unresolved class 'FullscreenMessageActivity'
 ```

 To resolve the build warning, remove FullscreenMessageActivity from your application's manifest file.
-Campaign Standard SDK no longer requires appliction to add **FullscreenMessageActivity** to their manifest.
+Campaign Standard SDK no longer requires application to add **FullscreenMessageActivity** to their manifest.

 ### How can I track user engagement of push notifications using the Experience Platform Mobile SDK?